bembit/veryseriousbusiness.xyz/src/content/posts/article-1.md

 ### Credit where credit is due.

 It's great to see a jQuery/WordPress site from the 2010s, still in prod.
-Even if <a href="https://web.archive.org/web/20201124150805/https://www.deutschetelekomitsolutions.hu/karrier/nyitott-poziciok/">the site looks to be from 2020.</a>, I'm sure it was just copied over from the previous NotDeutscheTelekomITServices implementation.
-At least that’s what I would have done if I had a perfectly fine, working site base.
+Even if <a href="https://web.archive.org/web/20201124150805/https://www.deutschetelekomitsolutions.hu/karrier/nyitott-poziciok/">the site looks to be from 2020</a>, I'm sure it was just copied over from the previous NotDeutscheTelekomITServices implementation.
+At least that’s what I would have done if I had an already working site base.
 Don’t reinvent the wheel.
 A good example of not needing a hot new framework for everything to exist and be functional, even in 2024.

 <p class=”middle”>Well, mostly functional.</p>